FabioDainese/Social-Media-and-Smart-Apps/README.md

 # Introduction
 This presentation has been created to briefly introduce the concepts of cloud computing, then focusing on one specific provider (Google Cloud Platform) and finally showing the personal project work.

-All the material was developed for the 'Social Media Web and Smart Apps' [Ca' Foscari University](https://www.unive.it) bachelor's degree course (2016/2017).
+All the material was developed for the 'Social Media Web and Smart Apps' [Ca' Foscari University](https://www.unive.it) bachelor's degree course in 'Technologies and Information Science' (2016/2017).

 **N.B.** The slides are written in Italian.